FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Room.md

 In SPAT Revolution, spatialization of virtual sources takes places inside _Rooms_.
 To enter a room and open its graphic editor environment, double-click on a room module in the Setup graph, or select a room tab from the Navigation bar.

 When we enter a Room, we will see the 3D view and all the connected sources.
-Option related to the 3D view display are localted in top menu.
+Option related to the 3D view display are located in top menu.
 On the left side panel of the room editor, you get a list representation of each source with its index identification number.
 We can click on the Index number of each source, and the _[source parameters](6_Spat_Environment_6_6_Source_6_6_Source?id=source-parameters.md)_ editor for that virtual source will appear.

 ![](include/SpatRevolution_UserGuide_-094.jpg)